ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/08-Train-Custom-Model-With-Labels.md

 ## Submit the Training Request

 Training may take several minutes depending on the quantity, size and complexity of your training documents.
 When you start a training request, you receive an identifier that can be used to check the status of the operation and retrieve the results when complete.
-The result of the training operation is a `Model`.
+The result of the training operation is a `LabeledFormModel`.

 ```csharp
 var operation = await client.StartTrainingWithLabelsAsync(source);